Seal rows, the king of pull exercises for back?

-It’s just like when you go to the physiotherapist and lay down on your stomach…except here, you are not just chilling and waiting for your back to be cracked from top to bottom.
-We are here to destroy and grow that back through hard but rewarding work!
+It’s just like when you go to the physiotherapist and lay down on your stomach…except here, you are not just chilling and waiting for your massage.
+You’re just in a position where your pulling muscles are the only thing that can – or should – move.

 Why are seal rows awesome?

 Low risk of injury

 Seal rows are an awesome pull exercise because they offer a way to build a strong back with thick lats with a significantly reduced risk of injury.